 Getting Started

-API Integration Flow
+System Architecture & API Flow

-Statum API Integration Flow Diagram
+Statum API Architecture and Transaction Flow Diagram

-API Request Headers
+Mandatory API HTTP Headers

 Parameter Type Description Example